-DegreeWorks is an online advising tool that has been designed to assist students and advisors to review progress toward a student's Queens College degree.
+DegreeWorks is an online advising tool designed to help students and advisors review an individual's progress toward a Queens College degree.

 - What is DegreeWorks?

 - What are the benefits of DegreeWorks?

 - What do I do if I think my audit is incorrect?